The Blessing of Jacob by Isaac

 v.6-8 Rebekah said to her son Jacob, “I overheard your father speaking to your brother Esau, saying, ‘Bring me some game, and prepare a dish for me to eat, that I may bless you, with Hashem’s approval, before I die.’
 Now, my son, listen carefully as I instruct you. . .” v.
 11-13 Jacob answered his mother Rebeckah, “But my brother Esau is a hairy man and I am smooth-skinned.
 If my father touches me, I shall appear to him as a trickster and bring upon myself a curse, not a blessing.”
 But his mother said to him, “Your curse, my son, be upon me!
 Just do as I say and go fetch them for me.”

-– For Rebecca, to have Esau be the recipient of the blessing would be a travesty.
-As a result, she feels a deep responsibility to replace Esau with Jacob.
-She is guided by her intuition in rightly knowing Esau’s ‘true’ character and is motivated by her profound love for the wellbeing of her family and the ‘future’.
-These feelings of inspiration, intuition and love emerge independently of her given ‘contextual structure’ – that is, the circumstances established by Isaac.
-Rebecca is determined to work within ‘the system’ to change the ‘situation’ and make it ‘right’.
-Additionally, In her willingness to self-sacrifice regardless of consequence, Rebecca resembles Abraham’s faithfulness in the Akediah: Abraham’s virtue was in “not withholding” when it came to the test of following Hashem’s command.
-Abraham did not know the outcome of the test at the start, only the steps that were to be taken.
-Similarly, Rebecca is willing to “not withhold” when it comes to acting upon her selfless devotion.
+– For Rebecca, to have Esau be the recipient of the blessing would be a travesty – the maliciousness of his character was apparent to her.
+As a result, she was compelled to put the righteous Jacob in Esau’s place, motivated by her profound insight and tremendous depth of caring.
+Additionally, In her willingness to self-sacrifice regardless of consequence, Rebecca resembles Abraham’s faithfulness in the Akediah: just as Abraham did not know the outcome of his test at the start, similarly, Rebecca is willing to “not withhold” when it comes to acting upon her selfless devotion.
 (An exegesis on the Akeida dealing with this topic is at http://www.chasebrian.com/akeidah/)

 v.15-17 Rebekah then took the best clothes of her older son Esau, which were there in the house, and had her younger son Jacob put them on; and she covered his hands and the hairless part of his neck with the skins of the kids.
 Then she put in the hands of her son Jacob the dish and the bread that she had prepared.